rlaferla/Voron/CAN_Bus_Guide.md

 - Moving any USB peripherals to USB 3.x ports (on Pi 4 at least)
 - Reduce baud rate from 500,000 to 250,000
 - Upgrade Pi to Pi 4B
+- Check that CANL and CANH conductors in your cable are a twisted pair.
+The power/gnd does not need to be twisted.
+Shield the entire cable.